silver2row/morsh/README.md

     3. export PATH=$PATH:$HOME/go/bin

+    ` If you are having trouble after shutting down your machine w/ claat, repeat step 3. from above... `

     4. if chosen, move claat to $HOME/go/bin

     5. make claat executable with chmod u+x claat in the claat dir.